The Bankrate promise

 The rules for an inherited 401(k) differ, depending on whether the money was inherited from a spouse or a non-spouse.
 Depending on your relationship, you’ll have different options for what you can do with the money and how those options affect your tax situation.

 Additionally, if you’ve inherited a 401(k) and you’re a minor child, chronically ill or disabled, or not more than 10 years younger than the decedent, you have different distribution rules.
-You can take distributions based on your own life expectancy and not be subject to the 10-year rule.
+You can take distributions based on your own life expectancy and not be subject to the 10-year rule, which is described in further detail below.

 Rules and options for distribution when inheriting an account from your spouse